IntelPython/container-images/README.md

 * Tag with the release name
     git tag -a 2017.0.0 -m 'new release'
 * On dockerhub, edit build settings for all repos to change build rule that generates the image with the latest tag
-* Push changes and tag
-    git push
+* Push changes, this will trigger testing on travis-ci git push
-    git push origin 2017.0.0
+* When travis-ci testing completes, push the tag git push origin 2017.0.0
 * Check later that all builds have completed on docker hub